akapaj/akapaj.github.io/content/publication/kapaj-landmark-2023/index.md

   is attributed to the fact that these aids capture users' attention and cause them to enter a passive navigation mode.
-Another factor that limits spatial learning during map-aided navigation is the lack of salient landmark information on mobile maps.
+Another factor that limits spatial learning during map-aided navigation is the lack of salient landmark information on mobile maps.<br/>
   Prior research has already demonstrated that wayfinders rely on landmarks—geographic features that stand out from their surroundings—to facilitate navigation and build a spatial representation of the environments they traverse.
 Landmarks serve as anchor points and help wayfinders to visually match the spatial information depicted on